Rumpunzel/rpg-thingy/rules/talents.md

 ### Vigor

-**Farmhand:** You may forage when resting even in settlements, and when you forage in a settlement, you may use Craft instead of Wilderness or Resources to forage.
+**Farmhand:** You may forage when resting even in settlements, and when you forage in a settlement, you may use Craft instead of Wilderness or Means to forage.
 Boons you create while foraging gain the Fortified property (they do not degrade if their rating is greater than the amount of successes required to succeed instead of double or more).

 ### Intuition